 - If you are installing the MLV around openings like sockets, press the MLV around the box and use a sharp razor blade to cut the MLV along the edges of the box.
 Continue sealing the edges like you would along the studs.

 - Finally, notch the edges so that they stay flat.

 You may also want to read our article about Mass Loaded Vinyl Alternative.

 So, Does Mass Loaded Vinyl Really Reduce Noise?

-We recommend going for MLV as the cheaper and greener alternative for your soundproofing needs.
+We recommend going for MLV if you’re looking for an effective and greener way for your soundproofing needs.

 Best-rated mass loaded vinyl in 2022: Noise Grabber MLV